omnistrate/omnistrate-blog/posts/2024-07-21-convoy-case-study-from-two-years-to-two-weeks.md

 However, by leveraging Omnistrate, Convoy Cloud was launched with weeks of effort (not years.)

-> “Our previous attempts at building a cloud platform were short-lived.
+> Our previous attempts at building a cloud platform were short-lived.
 > Indeed, our Cloud on Omnistrate has been the most consistent and
-> growing Cloud platform we’ve had.”
+> growing Cloud platform we’ve had.
 Subomi Oluwalana  CEO, Convoy

 **How Omnistrate works**